 Psychosis: What you need to know

-Psychosis is a common mental illness that can affect absolutely anyone.
-It's thought that one in every 200 people will deal with psychosis at some stage in their lives.
+Psychosis is a common mental illness that can affect anyone.
+It's thought that one in every 200 people will experience psychosis at some stage in their lives.

-- Changed Behaviour: It is often the changes in people’s behaviour that draws attention to the fact that they are unwell.
-The person may have difficulty performing usual activities like schoolwork, work or hobbies.
+It is often the changes in people’s behaviour that draws attention to the fact that they are unwell.
+The person may have difficulty performing usual activities like schoolwork, work or hobbies, or self care.

 Phase One: Early Warning Phase